Anxiety / Panic Attacks

 How is GAD Treated?

-Treatment for GAD most often includes a combination of medication and cognitive-behavioral therapy:
+Treatment for anxiety disorders like GAD most often includes a combination of medication and cognitive-behavioral therapy:

 Medication: Drugs are available to treat GAD and may be especially helpful for people whose anxiety is interfering with daily functioning.
 The medications most often used to treat GAD in the short-term are from a class of drugs called benzodiazepines.
 These medications are sometimes referred to as “tranquilizers,” because they leave you feeling calm and relaxed.
 They work by decreasing the physical symptoms of GAD, such as muscle tension and restlessness.
 Common benzodiazepines include Xanax, Librium, Valium and Ativan.
 Antidepressants, such as Paxil, Effexor, Prozac, Lexapro, and Zoloft, are also used to treat GAD.
 These antidepressants may take a few weeks to start working but they’re more appropriate for long-term treatment.

 Cognitive-behavioral therapy: People suffering from anxiety disorders often participate in this type of therapy, in which you learn to recognize and change thought patterns and behaviors that lead to anxious feelings.
-This type of therapy helps limit distorted thinking.
+This type of therapy helps limit distorted thinking and is an important component for anxiety treatment in Salt Lake City UT.

 In addition, relaxation techniques such as deep breathing and biofeedback may help to control muscle tension and headaches that often accompany GAD.